akkana/pytopo/README.rst

 -  The programs gpsd and python-gps (to read from a GPS device)

 I've only tested PyTopo on Linux, but in theory it should run on any platform.
+If not, let me know.

 Other Info
 ----------

-pytopo -h gives usage examples.
+*pytopo -h* gives usage examples.

 If you need custom maps., edit *~/.config/pytopo/pytopo.sites* to add new map Collections: see examples in that file or on the project home